roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-02 ****** bysadkins116© As Sandy was packing to leave school earlier that evening, Anita and Susanna had left Miss Hauser's room and walked down the hall to Miss Reynolds' room.
+As Sandy was packing to leave school earlier that evening, Anita and Susanna had left Miss Hauser's room and walked down the hall to Miss Reynolds' room.
 Just as they arrived Miss Reynolds was just about to exit.
 When she saw the twins she wondered why they would be coming to see her.
 They were not in any of her classes, although they had been in her class last year.
 Dawn knew that these young women were very powerful in the social structure not only in school, but in town because of their parents.

  "Hi girls, what brings you down here?"
 Dawn asked cheerfully.
 Susanna smiled and looked down at the petite teacher and said "Mom told us you two came back from Mexico early.
 Did something go wrong?
 Is there something we should know about?"